 Body Shapes

-There are 5 main body shapes: rectangle (46% of women), pear (20%), apple (14%), inverted triangle (12%), and hourglass (8%).
-These categories are based on the ratio between your shoulder, waist, and hip measurements, as established by the FFIT research methodology.
+There are 5 main female body shapes: rectangle (46% of women), pear (20%), apple (14%), inverted triangle (12%), and hourglass (8%).
+These percentages come from the FFIT study at North Carolina State University, which measured over 6,000 women.
+Your body shape is determined by comparing your shoulder, waist, and hip measurements to each other.

-The 5 Main Body Shapes at a Glance
+The 5 female body shapes at a glance

 Rectangle